 Alisha Ardiana, CPDT-KA, has a Biology degree from the University of Notre Dame and had a 20 year career as a California Registered Veterinary Technician.
 In 2016, she graduated from the Dog Training Internship Academy.
 After graduating from DTIA, she completed an internship with the San Francisco SPCA Behavior & Training Department.
 In addition to successfully completing the internship, she enrolled in the Karen Pryor Dog Professional Program, which she completed in 2017.
 Alisha is also an AKC-certified Canine Good Citizen Evaluator.

-Alisha teaches Puppy Manners classes for the San Francisco SPCA, and is the former trainer for the SF SPCA's Animal Assisted Therapy Program, which incorporates the MESCAAT (Mastery, Empathy and Social Conscience through AAT) Program.
+Alisha teaches Puppy Manners and many other classes for the San Francisco SPCA, and is the former trainer for the SF SPCA's Animal Assisted Therapy Program, which incorporates the MESCAAT (Mastery, Empathy and Social Conscience through AAT) Program.
 She is also the owner of emPAWthy- positive reinforcement training for pups and their people.
 Alisha lives in the Mission with her wife & their rescue cat named Lada, who loves to do clicker training for Bonita flakes.

 Steve has a PhD in Biophysics from U.C.
 Berkeley.
 He is published in the Journal of Physiology and American Journal of Physiology.
 Steve graduated from the Marin Canine Behavior Academy as well as the San Francisco SPCA Volunteer Intern Program.